Tell us about liturgical gestures.

 What are the “basic” liturgical gestures?
 Where do we observe them in the Communion liturgy and in Daily Prayer?

-This question asks for a lot of information that is easily found in chapter 12 of my book Embodied Liturgy.
-The chapter provides a basis for liturgical actions and gestures in performance theory, shows the kind of embodiment associated with different liturgical traditions with different styles (all worship is embodied!), addresses the need especially of worship leaders to have healthy and fit bodies (I practice and recommend yoga), discusses incarnational spirituality, and gives a detailed description of the use of the body in the Service of Holy Communion (the Mass, Divine Liturgy, Eucharist).
+Your questions ask for information that is easily found in chapter 12 of my book Embodied Liturgy.
+That chapter provides a basis for liturgical actions and gestures in performance theory, shows the kind of embodiment associated with different liturgical traditions with different styles, addresses the need especially of worship leaders to have healthy and fit bodies (I practice and recommend yoga), discusses incarnational spirituality, and gives a detailed description of the use of the body in the Service of Holy Communion (also called the Mass, Divine Liturgy, Eucharist).
 I recommend getting the book and using it for adult education forums where issues that might be new or controversial to some can be discussed rather than imposed.

 As a text for students and liturgical practitioners, this book gives a fresh look at the experiences and practices of worship as bodily acts.
 We have nothing else with which to worship God than our bodies.
 The more our bodies are engaged in liturgy through movement, postures, and the senses, the more our minds will also be engaged in worship.